anandyes/Exam70-535/notes/Database.md

 ## Azure Data Services

 ### Azure Data Catalog[^](https://docs.microsoft.com/en-us/azure/data-catalog/data-catalog-what-is-data-catalog)

 Azure Data Catalog is a fully managed cloud service that serves as a system of registration and system of discovery for enterprise data sources.
 The enterprise users can discover the data sources they need and understand the data sources they find and it helps organizations to get more value from their existing data.

 Capabilities of Data Catalog

 * Register Data sources
 * Discover Data sources
 * Annotate Data sources
 * Document Data sources
 * Connect to Data sources
 * Register Big data sources - Hadoop HDFS
-* Data profiling - provides statistics and info about regiestered data assets
+* Data profiling - provides statistics and info about registered data assets
 * Manage ownership of data assets (standard edition, not in Free edition)
 * Save searches and pin data assets
 * Setup Business glossary , governed tagging